Flexible-step Model Predictive Control based on Generalized Lyapunov Functions: Conclusion

 We generalized the idea of higher-order and non-monotonic Lyapunov functions by introducing \hodclf s.
 Through the idea of adding the crucial condition~\eqref{eqn:dclf_orderm} from the definition of \hodclf s as a constraint, we obtained a novel MPC scheme.
 This constraint alone facilitated the flexibility in the number of implemented steps in each iteration of our proposed scheme.
 We demonstrated the benefits of this flexibility through an application example.

 There are several theoretical aspects of our work, where we would like to make further advancement in the future.
 One goal is to prove recursive feasibility for $q\neq N_p$, i.e. we would like to extend the result of Theorem~\ref{thm:rec_feas}.
 Another goal is to provide a computationally efficient way for computing the terminal set $X^{N_p}$ of Problem~\ref{prob:ho-dclf}.
 We would also like to find a way to bypass Assumption~\ref{assump:small_control_prop} (Small Control Property).
-The current choice of $\boldu^{*-}_{[0:q-1]}$ in Algorithm~\ref{algo:ho-dclf} guarantees the chain of inequalities~\eqref{eqn:Vstrictineqs_mpc}.
+The current choice of $\boldu^{*-}_{[0:q-1]}$ in Algorithm~\ref{algo:ho-dclf} guarantees a chain of inequalities, similar to~\eqref{eqn:Vstrictineqs}.
 We believe that there are other possible choices (see Remark~\ref{rkm:changeustarminus}), which we would like to investigate.
-Furthermore, we would like to explore the idea of using \hodclf s in the terminal cost, as opposed to incorporating them in a constraint.
+Furthermore, we would like to explore the idea of using \hodclf s in the terminal cost, as opposed to incorporating them in a constraint, as well as connecting \hodclf s to classical Lyapunov functions.

 Our simulations showed that variations of the classical Brockett integrator provide an area of application for this novel implementation.
 In that sense, it would be interesting to study the performance of our scheme for applications like mobile robots, where the underlying dynamics are nonholonomic, in the future.
 Moreover, it would be interesting to apply our flexible-step implementation to large scale systems, where implementing more than one step could make a significant difference for the running time.